Asresh/Asresh/README.md

 # 👋 Hello, I'm Asresh!

-### 👨‍💻 Hardware Engineer | Building and deplyoing MicroSaas Products
+### 👨‍💻 Hardware Engineer | Building and deploying MicroSaas Products
 Welcome to my GitHub!
 I'm a passionate individual with a strong foundation in **VLSI RTL Design** and **Design Verification** and a vision of expanding my horizons into building Micro-Saas products.

 ---